-The registered manager told us the people who lived at East Dene Court had capacity to make decisions in some areas of their lives.
+The registered manager told us the people who lived at 35-37 Portland Avenue had capacity to make decisions in most areas of their lives.
 For more complex issues, the staff had consulted families, care managers, key workers and advocates to make sure decisions made were in the person's best interests.
 We found the service spoke up for people in their care.
 We looked at records and found people were involved in making decisions at the home.
-For example, meetings were held every month so people could decide and agree about decisions affecting their home such as bedroom locations, activities, meal choices and holidays.
+For example, meetings were held regularly so people could decide and agree about decisions affecting their home such as bedroom locations, activities, meal choices and holidays.

 We spoke with the registered manager who gave examples of how they respected people's choices, privacy and dignity.
 When we visited the home we saw this being put into practice.
 For example, we saw staff treating people with respect, actively listening to them and responding to their gestures and requests appropriately.
+We saw staff responding to people's body language, making sure their personal space was respected.
 Relationships between people and with carers were relaxed, friendly and informal which helped people to feel comfortable.
 People appeared to be relaxed and happy with the support provided by staff.
 The staff we spoke with explained how they maintained the privacy and dignity of the people that they care for and told us that this was a fundamental part of their role.
 Staff who told us they were very aware of the need to maintain and support peoples' privacy when they were living together in the same house.
 We saw people were encouraged to use their bedroom as personal spaces and we saw staff (and other residents) knocked on people's bedroom doors and waited to be invited in before opening the door.
-Staff we spoke with during the inspection demonstrated a good understanding of the meaning of dignity and how this encompassed all of the care for a person.
 We found the staff team was committed to delivering a service that had compassion and respect and which valued each person.